 Each cabin includes a hot water heater, private bathroom with shower, table and chairs, kitchen with propane oven/stove (propane included), bunk beds with mattresses, and a charcoal grill.

-Visitors who are renting one of the cabins may keep their pet in the cabin as long as the pet is kept in a crate.
-Pets may also be kept tied up on the cabin porch provided they are not left unattended.
+Visitors who are renting one of the cabins may keep their pet in the cabin or on the porch unattended if the pet is kept in a crate.
+Pets should be inside at night to avoid encounters with raccoons.

 Vehicles on the Islands

+All vehicles on the islands must obtain the ORV Beach Driving Permit.
 Visitors renting a cabin will have an unpaved parking area near their cabin with space for two vehicles.
-Additional parking is available with a permit in the cabin area's unpaved long-term parking lot.
+Additional parking is available with a permit (ask at the cabin office) in the cabin area's unpaved long-term parking lot.

 There are no roads in the national seashore: all driving is done on loose sand.
 Four-wheel drive is highly recommended.
-Driving information can be found on the Beach Driving webpage.
+Information on the ORV Beach Driving Permit and driving on the islands can be found on the Beach Driving page.

 Primitive beach camping is also available.
-For more information, please visit the Beach Camping webpage.
+For more information, please visit the Beach Camping page.